Winter storm closes roads in Wyoming, Colorado, Nebraska

 An avalanche blocked Colorado Highway 14 in north-central Colorado on Sunday, the Department of Transportation said.

-Nearly 32,000 Excel Energy customers were without power Sunday in north-central Colorado, while smaller outages were reported in the same area by the Poudre Valley Rural Electric Association
+Nearly 32,000 Xcel Energy customers were without power Sunday in north-central Colorado, while smaller outages were reported in the same area by the Poudre Valley Rural Electric Association

 Rocky Mountain Power in Wyoming has reported several outages.
 At one point overnight, service was interrupted to nearly 2,600 customers in Casper and Glenrock and 2,800 customers in Lander.
 Just under 1,000 people were without power in the Casper area on Sunday.

-Note: This story has been changed to correct that the spelling of the company name is Xcel Energy, not Excel Energy.